Account Suspension Versus Bandwidth Limiting and Account Termination

 If the system imposes account limitations due to bandwidth limiting, the following statements are true:

-The system only imposes account limitations on services that users access via the http or https method.
+The system only imposes account limitations on services that users access via the

 The Disk Used value exceeds the Disk Limit setting in WHM’s View Bandwidth Usage interface (WHM >> Home >> Account Information >> View Bandwidth Usage).

 To remove these limitations, use one of the following methods to raise the monthly bandwidth limit:

 Increase the bandwidth limit for a single user in WHM’s Limit Bandwidth Usage interface (WHM >> Home >> Account Functions >> Limit Bandwidth Usage).

 Increase the Monthly Bandwidth Limit setting for all of a package’s users in WHM’s Edit a Package interface (WHM >> Home >> Packages >> Edit a Package).